Articles | Volume 13, issue 3

 Short summary

-The existing L-band Vegetation Optical Depth (VOD) products suffer from data gaps and coarse resolution of historical data.
-Our study begins with the reconstruction of missing data and then develops a spatiotemporal fusion model to generate global daily seamless 9-km L-VOD products from 2010 to 2021, which are crucial for understanding the global carbon cycle.
-The dataset is freely accessible for use in environmental monitoring.
+Existing L-band vegetation optical depth (L-VOD) products suffer from data gaps and coarse resolution of historical data.
+Therefore, it is necessary to integrate multi-temporal and multisource L-VOD products.
+Our study begins with the reconstruction of missing data and then develops a spatiotemporal fusion model to generate global daily seamless 9 km L-VOD products from 2010 to 2021, which are crucial for understanding the global carbon cycle.

 Yuan Wang, Qiangqiang Yuan, Tongwen Li, Yuanjian Yang, Siqin Zhou, and Liangpei Zhang